-The closure of an Oregon Workers’ Compensation claim occurs when an accepted disabling medical condition is medically stationary, and the insurance company has sufficient information to issue the actual notice of closure.
-There are a few different issues that arise with the notice of closure, and several issues for potential appeal.
+The closure of an Oregon Workers’ Compensation claim occurs when an accepted disabling medical condition is medically stationary, and the insurance company has sufficient information to determine permanent partial disability and issue a Notice of Closure.
+There are a few issues an injured worker can appeal from a Notice of Closure.

 When your claim is closed, a few things happen.
-First, if you have been receiving any temporary total disability, that benefit stops.
-Also, you are officially no longer eligible for any medical care aimed at restoring your physical function, although other types of medical care may still be available to you after the claim is closed.
+First, any temporary total or partial disability benefits stop.
+You are also no longer eligible for any medical care that seeks to restore your physical abilities or function, although other kinds of medical care are available after claim closure.

-Essentially, the notice of closure will tell you the status of your work release.
-You will be released for regular work, or some form of modified work.
-The closure will also give the dates that your health care provider took you off work, and released you to perform any kind a modified work.
+The Notice of Closure tells you the status of your work release.
+You may have permanent work restrictions, or be released back to your job at injury.
+The closure also provides the dates that your health care provider took you off work, and released you to perform any kind a modified work.

-The notice also tells you whether not you are entitled to any permanent partial disability as a result of your accepted condition, and the dollar value of that disability benefit.
-You also find the date that your condition became medically stationary, and a notice of the time allowed for an aggravation claim.
+The Notice of Closure will tell you if you are entitled to a permanent partial disability as a result of your accepted condition, and the benefit calculation.
+You also learn the date your condition became medically stationary, and when your aggravation benefits expire.

-The Notice of Closure is not the only document you receive.
-In addition to this notice, you receive an Updated Notice of Acceptance.
-This document is intended to notify you of the actual medical conditions that the insurance company accepted as part of your claim.
-You are always able to ask the insurance company to include additional conditions as part of your Notice of Acceptance.
+The Notice of Closure is not the only document you receive at claim closure.
+You also receive an Updated Notice of Acceptance.
+This document notifies you of the medical conditions the insurance company accepted as part of your claim.
+You can ask the insurance company to include additional conditions as part of your Notice of Acceptance.

 What Can You Do?